 A recommended feature, or best practice, is for the IBA to include provisions for an Indigenous Employment Coordinator (IEC).
 The IEC position could be funded by the developer or proponent, the Indigenous community, a government party or through a combination of the three.
 Ideally, the IEC should be an Indigenous person, but they do not necessarily have to be from the community involved in the IBA.

 Having an Indigenous person as the IEC sends a really positive message to community members and prospective Indigenous employees that the proponent is committed to providing a culturally respectful and inclusive working environment.
-An Indigenous IEC would also act to reduce the culture shock some new-to-employment Indigenous workers may experience, especially if the project is remotely located from their community.
+An Indigenous IEC would also act to reduce the culture shock some new-to-employment Indigenous workers may experience, especially if the project is remotely located in their community.

 The Indigenous Employment Coordinator would work with the community/ies to develop and implement employment and retention strategies specifically targeted for Indigenous people in order to achieve the employment goals specified in the IBA.